 On Twitter, we retweet a small portion of the posts we find interesting.
-As ever, there is no agenda to this (although we do share Twitter's confusion as to why so many MSAs sell wetsuits).
+As ever, there is no agenda to this (although we do share Twitter's obsession with MSAs that sell wooden ducks).

-Like many websites we allow users to publish their own content via Facebook comments, forums and a wiki.
+Like many websites we allow users to publish "user generated content" via our built-in Facebook comments app and our MediaWiki software.
 If you believe this has caused something to be published which shouldn't have been, please let us know so we can investigate.

 Complaints About Us

-Seeing as most of this page has been talking about complaints we direct to you, we thought it would only be fair to allow you to do the same.
+Seeing as most of this page has been talking about us forwarding complaints to you, we thought it would only be fair to allow you to do the same to us.

 Any Other Queries